LilianS77/US_Marriage/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, ChatGPT.
+This project utilized ChatGPT-4o to assist during the research, development, and writing processes.
 The entire chat history is available in other/llms/ll_usage.txt.